Point Lookout: a free weekly publication of Chaco Canyon Consulting

 • Completing the subtask might require special equipment or software that's available in only limited numbers

-• The subgroup might be a unit of an independent enterprise acting as a subcontractor to the organization hosting the larger group
+• The subgroup might be a unit of an independent enterprise acting as a contractor or subcontractor to the organization hosting the larger group

 • The organization might designate the subgroup's members so as to avoid impractical combinations of time zones